pjaos/yview/embedded_devices/ysg/README.md

 # Hardware
+Once the electronics and software was complete I designed and 3D printed an ABS case as shown in the following pictures of the finished product.

 ![](doc/ysg3.jpg)
 ![](doc/ysg1.jpg)
 ![](doc/ysg2.jpg)

+The 3D printed case included light pipes to bring out the LED's.
 The Red LED indicates power to the device.
 The Blue LED indicates the WiFi is connected.
+The hole nearest the LED's can be used to  reset the device.
+The hole furthest from the LED's can be used to setup the WiFi on the device if held down for 5 seconds.